 • Can I access a Mental Health Care Plan to make it more affordable to see a psychologist?

-A person-centred approach
+A person-centred approach for persistent pelvic pain

-Depending on your situation, you might see different healthcare professionals.
+Depending on your situation, you might see different health care professionals.

 Doctor (GP)

 Your doctor will provide most of your care and will start your treatment.
-They will refer you to specialists and coordinate care with the rest of your healthcare team.
+They will refer you to specialists and coordinate care with the rest of your health care team.
 They will also continue to manage your overall health.

 Gynaecologist